Trump campaign’s next steps unclear after White House return

 The president was still contagious, and the White House doctor, Navy Cmdr.
 Sean Conley, said they were regularly testing Trump to determine whether he still posed a risk to others.
 And even once he’s no longer actively shedding the virus, Trump could still test positive for some time, putting his participation in next week’s debate in doubt despite his avowed plans to attend.

+Biden said Tuesday that he and Trump “shouldn’t have a debate” as long as the president remains positive for the coronavirus.

-The long-term effects of the virus on Trump’s health were also not clear — White House doctors have not discussed them with the public.
+The long-term effects of the virus on Trump’s health were not clear — White House doctors have not discussed them with the public.
 Nor was it clear when Trump might feel up to resuming a fuller campaign schedule.
 He appeared to be breathing heavily Monday evening after climbing stairs on his return to the White House.

 But his aides feel that he can’t afford to be off the campaign trail for long.